Several SARS-CoV-2 virus variants are causing concern in the US and globally right now. These include:

 - This study looked at antibody and antigen-specific memory B cells over time in 33 SARS-CoV-2 naïve and 11 SARS-CoV-2 recovered patients.
-A single dose of an mRNA vaccine produced neutralizing activity against the D614G variant in 50% of naïve recipients and against the B1.351 variant in 16%.
-This improved to 100% against the D614G variant and 96% against the B.1.351 variant after the second dose.
+A single dose of an mRNA vaccine produced neutralizing activity against the D614G variant in 50% of naïve recipients and against the Beta variant in 16%.
+This improved to 100% against the D614G variant and 96% against the Beta variant after the second dose.
 These results are encouraging and would argue against delaying the second dose in infection-naïve individuals.
 (Nat Med; April 2021)

 - Sera from 20 participants who had received both doses of the Pfizer vaccine showed equivalent neutralization titers (differences of 4-fold or less) between the wild type and engineered variants that contained spike proteins from recently emerged variants, including those first described in the UK and South Africa.
 Neutralization geometric mean titers suggest small impacts of these mutations on neutralization by sera from vaccinated individuals.
-(Disclaimer: These engineered viruses do not contain all of the mutations present in the variants).
-(Nature Medicine, February 8)
+(Disclaimer: These engineered viruses do not contain all the mutations present in the variants).
+(Nature Medicine, February 8 ,2021)

-- SARS-CoV2 viral variants: capturing a moving target (JAMA, February 11)
+- SARS-CoV2 viral variants: capturing a moving target (JAMA, February 11 ,2021)

-- SARS-CoV2 vaccines and the growing threat of viral variants (JAMA, January 28)—the authors point out several issues related to this problem, including issues with suboptimal immunity limiting the number or increasing the interval between doses, ability of vaccine-induced neutralizing antibodies to attack the virus, the loss of effectiveness of monoclonal antibodies against the variants, and then they propose an approach to the problem.
+- SARS-CoV2 vaccines and the growing threat of viral variants (JAMA, January 28 ,2021)—the authors point out several issues related to this problem, including issues with suboptimal immunity limiting the number or increasing the interval between doses, ability of vaccine-induced neutralizing antibodies to attack the virus, the loss of effectiveness of monoclonal antibodies against the variants, and then they propose an approach to the problem.

 - This pre-print article shows sera from patients who completed both doses of the Pfizer BioNTech vaccine had similar neutralizing geometric mean titers (GMTs) against SARS-CoV-2 engineered to contain the same mutations as the UK and South African variants, compared to the wild-type, although the GMTs against the South African variant were 19% lower.
-The authors note that the engineered viruses do not contain the full set of mutations present in the UK and South African variants. (bioRxiv, January 27)
+The authors note that the engineered viruses do not contain the full set of mutations present in the UK and South African variants. (bioRxiv, January 27 ,2021)